List of distortion pedals: Paul Cochrane Timmy

-Cochrane first produced the Tim overdrive, one of the first boutique overdrive pedals, and it became popular for its open, uncompressed tone with expanded EQ options.
-However, as the pedal was quite large, Cochrane released a smaller, four-knob option, the Timmy, which quickly surpassed the Tim in popularity.
-Guitar World places the Timmy in the Tube Screamer "family tree," while noting it does not have the Tube Screamer's characteristic mid-hump and is less compressed at lower gain levels.
-In the boutique market, the Timmy's transparent character and Volume/Gain/Treble/Bass control layout—with the treble control being post-gain and the bass pre-gain—has been widely copied.
+Paul Cochrane first produced the Tim overdrive in the late 1990s.
+One of the first boutique overdrive pedals, it became popular for its open, uncompressed tone with expanded EQ options, which consisted of pre-gain bass and post-gain treble controls, alongside controls for volume and gain.
+The pedal was quite large, however, and many players did not use the pedal's boost circuit or effects loop, so in 2004 Cochrane released a smaller, simplified option, the Timmy.
+This new pedal maintained the original Tim's four-control layout alongside a toggle switch that allowed users to change its clipping and compression, but removed the Tim's other features.
+The Timmy quickly surpassed its larger sibling in popularity as an early example of a "transparent" overdrive, with Guitar World writing that it had "more dynamic presence than your regular overdrive" and that it blended in seamlessly with an overdriven amplifier.
+The magazine places the Timmy in the Tube Screamer "family tree", but noted it does not have the Tube Screamer's characteristic mid-hump and is less compressed at lower gain levels.
+In the boutique market, the Timmy's transparent character and four-knob control layout has been widely copied.
 Despite the pedal's success, Cochrane has continued to build the pedals himself and sells them at a reasonable price-point; Cochrane additionally assists the DIY community in creating Timmy-style pedals.
 In 2020, Cochrane partnered with MXR to release a smaller format, mass-produced version of the Timmy.